Walnut Creek Business Law

 (2) Joint Tenancy

-(3) Community Property with Right of Survivorship,
+(3) Community Property with Right of Survivorship (used on real property deeds)

-(5) Beneficiary Designations (used for life insurance and retirement accounts).
 There are distinct advantages and disadvantages with each method, and thus, it is recommended that you consult with an estate planning professional to discuss your overall situation and particular needs.